 Investing into passive index-trackers seems to be a good solution and indeed ETFs have been able to attract a significant share of global assets over the last 2 decades.
 However, the investor still needs to decide on the crucial question of how much to invest into each ETF - should they invest 40% into equities and 60% into bonds?
 What about commodities?
 And what geographical regions - maybe they should have a larger focus on their home market, but what impact would that have on a potential lack of diversification that would expose them to unnecessary risks while leading to impaired returns?

-IFAs would be a way to delegate those decisions to someone else, but they are not accessible for everyone and many investors shy away from fixed hourly fees.
+IFAs would be a way to delegate those decisions to someone else, but they are not accessible for everyone and many investors shy away from high hourly fees.

 Robo advisors offer a solution for investors that can solve all their issues.
-They offer an easy, more accessible and intelligent solution to the problems faced by most retail investors.
+They offer an easy, more accessible and intelligent solution to the problems faced by most retail investors, as well as potentially offering advice to people who need it.
 The Financial Times therefore predicted a “fight for survival” of traditional wealth managers in an article from May 2016.

 As mentioned before, DIY investors typically struggle with portfolio allocation and end up in suboptimal portfolios leading to higher than expected drawdowns (often leading them to exit their investments altogether) and to lower returns than they could have earned for the risk they were exposed to.
 They also lack the tools to systematically monitor the risk in their portfolio and make the right adjustments to bring it back in line if required.